mindkomm/timmy/docs/functions.md

 ## get_timber_image_responsive_src

 Returns the srcset and sizes for a TimberImage.
-This is practically the same as `get_timber_image_responsive`, just without alt and title tags.
+This is practically the same as `get_timber_image_responsive`, just without the alt tag.

 ---